aravind-sadharani/chandraveena/src/blog/pallavi/index.md

 * *Geya* - meaning "singing" which refers to the tune, and
 * *Kar* - meaning the "doer" or "actor".

 Let us look at each of the different aspects of Pallavi, *Padam*, *Layam* and *Vinyasam*.

-Here we will demonstrate different parts of pallavi though audio/video clippings from a full performance.
+Here we will demonstrate different parts of Pallavi though audio/video clippings from a full performance.
 These clippings are from a Veena-Vani duet in Raga Bhimpalasi.

 ### Padam